Contact Information

 Research

-My research focuses on computational aspects of two primary areas: operations research and complex systems.
-More specifically, I develop and apply computational methods for analyzing, modeling, predicting, designing, and controlling such systems in order to discover deeper scientific insight and achieve operational outcomes.
+My research focuses on developing models and algorithms for analyzing, predicting, designing, optimizing, and controlling complex systems in order to discover deeper scientific insight and achieve operational/design outcomes.
 I have a genuine interest in both theoretical and applied pursuits, typically gravitating toward those requiring expertise in at least one of:

 - Approximation algorithms, which aim to efficiently solve difficult optimization problems, while also providing guarantees on solution quality and run-time performance.